Alkotikotik/BallsSim/README.md

 * Planet-specific atmospheric effects
 * Impulse-based mechanics
 * Surface-level physics instead of orbital dynamics
+* New code structre, each ball as a individual instance of a class "ball" and interaction between balls and other general stuff happens in another class "Balls system"
+* A lot of other minor differences in code and structure

 Together, the two projects form a progression from **astronomical-scale simulations** to **detailed physical systems**.